bstarynk/bismon/bootsyntax.md

 * Strings are made of cords.
 Most of them have just one cord, like `"abc"` or `"some\ttab"` where the `\t` is an escape for the tab.
-A raw cord starts with a dot followed by at most 16 letter-or-digits run followed by a double quote, and ending with a double quote followed by the same run then again a dot and may contain unescaped control characters.
-So `.XY"no\ttab"XY.` is a raw cord with run of `XY` and denotes the same string as `"no\\ttab"` and does not contain any tab (but has a backslash).
+A raw cord starts with a `/"` followed by at most 16 letter-or-digits run followed by an open parenthesis, and ending with a closing parenthesis followed by the same run then `"/`  and may contain unescaped control characters.
+So `/"XY(no\ttab)XY"/` is a raw cord with run of `XY` and denotes the same string as `"no\\ttab"` and does not contain any tab (but has a backslash).
 A cord may be *immediately* followed by `&` or by `+` (and then some optional spaces or